kareltuyaerts/wave-equation-solver/README.md

 ## Project Overview

 A comprehensive implementation of multiple numerical methods for solving the wave equation in time domain.
-This project explores different discretization schemes, stability analysis, and parallel computing approaches for solving hyperbolic partial differential equations.
+This project explores PDE discretization, stability analysis and code optimization for solving hyperbolic partial differential equations.

 ## Mathematical Background